Doloops/mcachefs/README.md

 USING :
 -------

-mcachefs looks for a config file to determine where the target and backing filesystems are located, as well as a debugging verbosity level. mcachefs looks in the following locations for it's config file (in this order):
+mcachefs used to look for a config file to determine where the target and backing filesystems were located, but these days are over.

-    * /etc/mcachefs
-    * ~/.mcachefs
-    * `pwd`/mcachefs.cfg

-Each line of the config file starts by the prefix of the mount point, plus the corresponding configuration setting.

-For example, with a mount point prefix set to '/mnt/cache' :

-/mnt/cache/backing  /backing
-/mnt/cache/target   /
-/mnt/cache/metafile /tmp/root.metafile.mcachefs
-/mnt/cache/journal  /tmp/root.journal.mcachefs
-/mnt/cache/verbose  99

-Note that the two columns must be separated by tabs for the config file to parse properly.
-This config section above says that we have a cached filesystem to mount at /mnt/cache.
-The backing store is /backing, the target store is /, and we set the paths for the metafile and the journal.

-We want to be _very_ verbose.
-Lower numbers are less verbose.
-Please note that being very verbose might help with debugging mcachefs, but _will_ slow down the filesystem.

-You can now mount the cached filesystem but doing a:
+Now all settings must be provided using command-line arguments. mcachefs requires at least two arguments : the source and the mountpoint.

+Let's say you want to mirror dir /media/input to /media/output.
+Just call :
-	mcachefs /mnt/cache
+mcachefs /media/input /media/output

+Extra fuse-like arguments are : cache the directory where cached files are stored metafile the absolute path to store the metadata file (dir structure, file names, ...) in cache journal the absolute path to the journal file verbose the level of verbosity (integer) : 0 enables log, -1 disables it (not yet supported)

 This program wont terminate...
 If you kill it, the filesystem will unmount in a bad way.
 Don't do that.
-Use umount instead.
+Use umount instead, or fusermount -u /your/moinpoint

 RUN-TIME INTERFACE (VOPS) :
 ---------------------------